Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Motivic classes in finite characteristic

 \subsection{Definitions of the rings of motivic classes of schemes and stacks}

-In this section, we give basic definitions and results of motivic classes of schemes and stacks.
-In finite characteristic, we give a new definition for the ring of motivic class of stacks.
+In this section, we give basic definitions and results about motivic classes of schemes and stacks.
+Our definition is new in finite characteristic.
 We recall that the motivic classes of varieties have been studied in \cite{BM,Got,Kap,LL1,LL,Mus}; the motivic classes of stacks have been studied in \cite{BD,BM,Eke,FSS1,Joy,Toe}; the motivic functions have been studied in \cite{FSS1,KS1}.